-The current version of the CUAC requires a Windows-based PC and Microsoft® Access®.
+The updated version of MS Access CUAC requires a Windows-based PC and Microsoft® Access®.
 A Macintosh-based version is not expected to be created.

 Downloading Instructions: Create a folder in your C drive and name it "CUAC."
 Right-click the link above to download the CUAC.zip file into the "CUAC" folder you've just created on your C drive.
 Unzip the files from the CUAC zip file (NOTE: if your file structure shows C:\CUAC\CUAC, move the files up one level to c:\CUAC and double click on CUACTool-Rev2-0-0.accdb).

 I cannot get the CUAC to start.
 What could be wrong?

 Likely your program is in a subfolder inside another subfolder (unzipping files often creates an additional folder).
 If windows explorer shows CUAC in C:\CUAC\CUAC, move the files up one level to c:\CUAC.
 Then double click on CUACTool-Rev2-0-0.accdb.

 How can I get my existing projects into the new CUAC?